thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 ### 2.3.
 Valid credentials

-The login form is not protected against bruteforce attack.
-Then, we can bruteforce password for the emails previously obtained.
+The login form was not protected against bruteforce attack.
+Then, we have bruteforced password for the emails previously obtained.

 Here is a little python script to generate a nice wordlists.